 4. Monitor privileged users

-Keeping track of privileged users in your cloud infrastructure is particularly important.
+One of the key private cloud security best practices is keeping track of privileged users in your cloud infrastructure.
 Usually, system administrators and top management have more access to sensitive data than regular users.
 Consequently, privileged users can cause more damage to the cloud environment, whether maliciously or inadvertently.

 When deploying your cloud infrastructure, it’s crucial to check if there are any default service accounts, as they’re typically privileged.
 Once compromised, these accounts will give attackers access to cloud networks and critical resources.